awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 If you connect using the latest Amazon Redshift JDBC drivers \(version 1\.2\.8\.1005 or later\), you can skip this section\.
 To download the latest drivers, see [Configure a JDBC connection](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html)\.

 **Important**
 Amazon Redshift has changed the way that SSL certificates are managed\.
 You might need to update your current trust root CA certificates to continue to connect to your clusters using SSL\.
-For more information, see [Transitioning to ACM certificates for SSL connections](connecting-transitioning-to-acm-certs.md)\.
+For more information, see [Connect using SSL](#connect-using-ssl)\.

 **To connect using trust CA certificates**